 In both the Listening and Reading parts, the Academic papers might contain questions featuring more complex vocabulary/style.
 Hence, it is expected that to secure a given band on the 9-band scale, a greater number of correct answers are required in the General Training version.

 - Speaking part: The Speaking part of the exam has three tasks to evaluate your oral communication skills.
 Fluency and coherence, grammatical accuracy and range, lexical resource, and pronunciation are the four areas on which you are evaluated in this part, based on which the 9-band scores are reported.

-To have the IELTS scores explained for this section, the examiners give a band score for each of the four assessment criteria: task achievement (for task 1) and task response (for task 2); coherence and cohesion, lexical resource utilized, and the grammatical range and accuracy of both the responses.
+To elaborate on the scores for this section, the examiners give a band score for each of the four assessment criteria: task achievement (for task 1) and task response (for task 2); coherence and cohesion, lexical resource utilized, and the grammatical range and accuracy of both the responses.
 All the four criteria have equal significance.

-To have the scoring process interpreted and the IELTS scores explained in more detail, visit the official IELTS webpage on http://www.ielts.org/researchers/score_processing_and_reporting.aspx.
+To have the scoring process interpreted and the scores are explained in more detail, visit the official IELTS webpage on http://www.ielts.org/researchers/score_processing_and_reporting.aspx.